Conversion Optimization

 How to Use AI for Dynamic Email Design That Performs:

-• Push CTAs higher for mobile viewers
+• Pushing key CTAs higher up for mobile viewers to catch them in the thumb zone

-• Device type (mobile vs. desktop vs. tablet)
+• Device type (mobile, desktop, or tablet)

-• User segment (browsers vs. buyers)
+• User segment (browsers vs. recent buyers vs. high-value customers)

 Why this matters to eCommerce stores: